Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 not yet taken effect, the version of the law that is currently in effect may have already

 been removed from the database and you should refer to that Public Act to see the changes

 In addition to duties otherwise assigned by law,

 the Legislative Inspector General shall have the following duties:

 (1) To receive and investigate allegations of

 violations of this Act.
-An investigation may not be initiated more than one year after the most recent act of the alleged violation or of a series of alleged violations except where there is reasonable cause to believe that fraudulent concealment has occurred.
+Except as otherwise provided in paragraph (1.5), an investigation may not be initiated more than one year after the most recent act of the alleged violation or of a series of alleged violations except where there is reasonable cause to believe that fraudulent concealment has occurred.
 To constitute fraudulent concealment sufficient to toll this limitations period, there must be an affirmative act or representation calculated to prevent discovery of the fact that a violation has occurred.
 The Legislative Inspector General shall have the discretion to determine the appropriate means of investigation as permitted by law.

 (2) To request information relating to an